 Non-resident or international students holding less than full assistantships (full meaning 20 hours employment per week) are not eligible for Texas resident rates.

-Upon approval of the Dean of Graduate Studies, the minimum registration limit may be reduced to six semester hours for students who have 1) completed all coursework, 2) are registered for thesis or dissertation only, and 3) have submitted an approved final program of work.
+The 9-hour minimum registration limit may be reduced to six semester hours for thesis and dissertation students who have 1) completed all required coursework 2) are registered for thesis or dissertation only.
+In such cases, master’s students should enroll in 5698 and doctoral students who have passed their Comprehensive Examinations should enroll in 6699 course.
+International students meeting these requirements must obtain written permission from the Office of International Education to enroll in less than 9-hours of enrollment and present it to the appointing department.
 Students defending their thesis or dissertation must enroll in either a six-hour thesis course or a nine-hour dissertation course in the semester in which they defend and may not petition for a course load reduction below that required by these courses.

 Graduate assistants are under the direction of the department chair with regard to assistantship responsibilities and assignments.

 During the fall and spring semesters, international students may work on campus only 20 hours per week unless authorized for additional employment through Curricular Practical Training (CPT).
 During vacation and the summer, international students may work more that 20 hours per week on-campus without additional authorization.
 At anytime during the year, employment with an off-campus employer must be authorized by either BCIS or by the International Office in the case of CPT.
-If the intended additional employment is to be authorized by CPT, both the Graduate School and the International Office must approve.
-The form Request for Approval of Additional Employment is available online through the Virtual Graduate School Advisor or in the Graduate School office.
-Students holding a UTA assistantship wishing to work off-campus in addition to the assistantship, must 1) meet and maintain the enrollment requirements for holding an assistantship 2) meet the immigration requirements for CPT 3) work only part-time (20 hours or less) off-campus 4) be employed in off-campus work that is clearly connected to his or her assistantship.
+The Office of International Education must grant approval prior to taking on additional employment if that employment is to be authorized by CPT.
+Students holding a UT Arlington assistantship wishing to work off-campus in addition to the assistantship, must 1) meet and maintain the enrollment requirements for holding an assistantship 2) meet the immigration requirements for CPT 3) work only part-time (20 hours or less) off-campus 4) be employed in off-campus work that is clearly connected to his or her assistantship.
 If these requirements are not met, a student will be obliged to give up either the assistantship or the off-campus employment.